tahpni/tahpni.github.io/index.md

 ---
 [//]: # (write a bit about yourself here)
-Hi, I’m Om Kulkarni.
 I'm currently a junior at Rutgers University on the premed track.
-I’m also self-studying Computer Science with a focus on AI.
+I self-study Computer Science with a focus on ML/AI.

 I enjoy reading and working out in my free time.
 I contribute to programs aiding in mental health and delirium prevention for all age groups, but with a focus on the senior adult population.
 I am also actively volunteering in the Emergency Room at JFK University Medical Center.